 Note: You can use any ingredients of your choice.
 Or you can add the ingredients like my grandma and mom does as mentioned above.
 You might want it more liquid, so add more stock or water.

 You can omit XO chili sauce.
 You can put fresh ginger matchsticks, Chinese doughnut, or fried tofu.
-Or crate your own flavour ingredients.
+Or create your own flavour ingredients.
 You can use vegetables, or box ready stock or cube packet stocks.